Pineapple Leaf Fiber

 With a vertical production process with controlled traceability, we recycle some of the plastic collected, turning it into granules, yarn and fabric based on responsible manufacturing.
 The result are recycled fabrics meeting all quality standards.

-We select plastic from the Mediterranean to obtain PET (polyethyleneterephthalate) chips or pellets.
+We select plastic from the Mediterranean sea and from Atlantic ocean to obtain PET (polyethyleneterephthalate) chips or pellets.

 Organic & Recycled Cotton